THE UNITED NATIONS ASSOCIATION OF THE UNITED STATES OF AMERICA

 SCHOOL-TO-CHAPTER PROJECT / COMMUNITY ENGAGEMENT PROJECT

 A key component of your involvement with UNA-Orlando will be an ability to build relationships.
 At the moment I'm not talking about interpersonal relationships.
 That's important, too, but what I'm talking about is creating links between situations happening in one place with situations happening in another place.
-On a large scale, that would be researching a situation happening out there in the world and recognizing the affect that the situation has on us here in Orlando.
+On a large scale, that would be researching a situation happening out there in the world and recognizing the effect that the situation has on us here in Orlando.
 On a much smaller scale, that would be you creating a connection between what you are doing with UNA-Orlando and what you are doing in your classes.

 Every person's circumstances are different.
 There are a million different things that any individual could do.
 An idea might not come to you immediately, but after you become more familiar with UNA-Orlando and the UN System and more familiar with what is expected of you in your coursework - and after you have had the chance to meet with other students and hear their ideas - eventually an idea will come to you.
 A main purpose of the Jan.
 26th meeting will be to help you finalize your project idea.